About Travelers Rest

 Is there always a uniform patrol supervisor on-duty?

-Yes, there is; three uniformed sergeants are assigned opposite shifts from each other to maximize the time that officers are directly under their direction.
-In the rare circumstances that a sergeant is not on-duty, a senior patrol officer serves as shift supervisor.
+Yes, three uniformed patrol supervisors are assigned opposite shifts from each other to maximize the time that officers are directly under their direction.
+In the rare circumstances that a sergeant or corporal is not on-duty, a senior patrol officer serves as shift supervisor.
 Additionally, the chief of police and the captain alternate weeks as the 24 hour on-call command staff officer.

 I try to monitor what happens in Travelers Rest and I read something about the Police Department in a local publication that just doesn't seem right to me.
 How can I be sure I'm getting all the facts?